breadley/pathdojo/readme.md

 ## Motivation

-Histology is pattern recognition with reinforcement
+Histology is pattern recognition with reinforcement.

-Strategy:

 This is a tool to create bite-sized custom image quizzes.

+###### Strategy

+Curate a library of notes and images and view them with a website dynamically.

-Additional functions:
+###### Additional functions:
 - Read simple disease refreshers
 - Inspect immunohistochemistry and differentials
 - Generate a differentials quiz-within-a-quiz for comparing like-diseases instantly

 ## Goal: Study histology on any device through the browser

-###Structure:
+### Structure:

 - Python code / app logic: Hosted on cloud server (e.g. AWS)

 - Zappa.io packages code so that it can be hosted on AWS lambda

-- Wwhen the user sends a request, it spins up an instance on AWS lambda which executes the code then closes down
+- When the user sends a request, it spins up an instance on AWS lambda which executes the code then closes down

 - Code will retrieve file from google drive using the google drive API